 Six million trees are cut down every day.
 A new search engine wants to show that with a sustainable social business model and community engagement, it is possible to reverse the tide of deforestation: Ecosia lets people all over the world choose to turn a daily habit, that of searching the web, into a force for good.

-The search engine uses 80% of its profits from search ad revenue to fund reforestation projects in the world’s most threatened biodiversity hotspots, helping the environment and empowering local communities at the same time.
+Ecosia uses 80% of its profits from search ad revenue to fund reforestation projects in the world’s most threatened biodiversity hotspots, helping the environment and empowering local communities at the same time.

 The tree counter acts as a simple and constant reminder to all our users that even the smallest actions and choices can have a real impact.
 What is innovative about Ecosia does not lie in the development of any new products or services, but rather in that it applies a social business model to an existing market (the search market is worth $70 billion a year) and thus turns searching the internet into a means to a greater end rather than an end in itself.

-“With something as unrelated to the environment as a search engine, we can plant millions and hopefully soon billions of trees, without asking for a single donation from any individuals, organisations or governments.
-All this just from choosing to do something good with your profits for the benefit of the whole planet.”
+With something as unrelated to the environment as a search engine, Ecosia can plant millions and hopefully soon billions of trees, without asking for a single donation from any individuals, organisations or governments.
+All this just from choosing to do something good with your profits for the benefit of the whole planet.

 Since servers used to run the web need a lot of power, in 2017 Ecosia decided to build its first solar energy plant to ensure that its servers would be run on 100% renewable energy.
-By 2020 they had already planted over 80 million trees and plan to fund many more reforestation projects to plant millions of more trees this year.
+By 2020 they had already planted over 111 million trees as millions more people switched to Ecosia to take action against the climate crisis.